-Strategy: McCormick leverages a variety of renewable energy sources to reduce its operational greenhouse gas emissions footprint while limiting its exposure to price
+Strategy: McCormick leverages a variety of renewable energy sources to reduce its operational greenhouse gas emissions footprint while limiting its exposure to price volatility, including on-site solar, bundled renewable energy certificates through retail electricity purchases, etc.

 Case Study: For example, in 2019, McCormick signed a 15-year deal with Constellation to buy solar power from the Skipjack Solar Center.
 It will enable McCormick to further its emissions reduction by powering its Maryland and New Jersey facilities with 100% renewable electricity.
 This coverage is estimated to be the equivalent of 27,000,000 pounds of CO2e annually, which will account for 17% across our Americas Supply Chain, or 11% globally, by 2022.